 From personal experience, we know that the first few weeks and months before and after treatment can be challenging.

 Most patients find it helpful and encouraging to talk to someone who has experienced similar symptoms and has undergone the same course(s) of treatment.
 Our volunteers (all of whom are current or former patients themselves) are on hand and willing to offer you support, encouragement and reassurance.

 Whilst The OPA does not offer counselling or medical advice, we offer general guidance and suggestions based on our own experiences.
 From questions to ask your GP, to tips on what to eat… plus a lot more.

-We will be happy to put you in touch with someone local to talk to, or alternatively, you can contact our Awareness or Cancer Support Helpline on:- 0121 704 9860 or by email: firstname.lastname@example.org or email@example.com
+We will be happy to put you in touch with someone local to talk to via a Zoom appointment or over the telephone.
+Please contact our Awareness and Cancer Support Helpline on:- 0121 704 9860 or by email: email@example.com or firstname.lastname@example.org

 Sign up for our twice yearly Newsletter with articles of interest and latest news of treatments.
 Scroll down to the bottom of this page to register.

 Whether you have had surgery or not our medically approved booklets are available at no cost.

 - A Guide to Life after Oesophageal/Gastric Surgery